akshanshthakur2/LibraryManagementSystem/LibraryManagementSystem/README.md

 1. Open the project in **Eclipse IDE** or any Java IDE.
 2. Navigate to:
-   `src/com/Projects/LibraryManagementSystem/LibraryMain.java`
+   `src/com/Projects/LibraryManagementSystem/LibraryManagementSystem.java`
-3. Run the `LibraryMain` file.
+3. Run the `LibraryManagementSystem` file.
 4. Use the console menu to perform actions like:
    - Add Book
    - Display Books